Your Commonly Asked Questions

-When it is medically necessary, Dr. Sterba also mails a full color copy of all medical records and other records.
-This would include printed lab results from a portable Point of Care (POC) Blood Chemistry Lab, Rapid Diagnostic Tests, and confidential color photographs, diagrams and progress reports of healing from Advanced Wound Care of 'bed sores (pressure ulcers, diabetic ulcers, lacerations, burns, skin tears, etc.).
+When it is medically necessary, Dr. Sterba also mails a full-color copy of all medical records and other records.
+This would include printed lab results from a portable Point of Care (POC) Blood Chemistry Lab, Rapid Diagnostic Tests, and confidential color photographs, diagrams and progress reports of healing from Advanced Wound Care of 'bedsores' (pressure injuries-pressure ulcers, diabetic ulcers, lacerations, burns, skin tears, etc.).
 Other reports sent by Dr. Sterba include X-Ray (radiograph) dictations, nutritional assessments and dietary recommendations, printed results and professional interpretation from portable computerized-calibrated Pulmonary Function Tests, and any follow-up information about your medical, surgical, nutritional and personal care.
 This confidential doctor-to-doctor team approach works best to ensure your best possible medical care.

 Dr. Sterba takes all the time needed to answer all questions and concerns.
 He provides written, easy-to-understand Home Care Instructions at the completion of his Emergency Physician House Calls™.

 Dr. Sterba sets up or oversees the best possible home care with all types of healthcare or non-healthcare providers and aids.
 This includes private duty nurses, nurse's aids, other personal home care providers personally known by Dr. Sterba.
 Dr. Sterba can also set up insurance-covered nursing care, home care, and hospice.